 From the north cloister, the tower can be seen, which carries the inscription ‘TW Cambys VAMD’.
 This commemorates Thomas Walsh, titular Bishop of Cambysopolis, Vicar Apostolic of the Midland District (1826-48), the creator of the new college.
 The main college library, in the corner of the cloister was built in 1928, and named after Michael Glancey, Auxiliary Bishop of Birmingham, who bequeathed money for its building.

 The fourth wing of the cloister named after St. Thomas, leads past further teaching rooms towards the college refectory.
 The furniture in here has been in constant use since the 1840s, when it was designed by Pugin for use in the refectory and probably constructed in situ.
 The massive tables are classic examples of the simplicity and strength of his domestic furniture.
+The twelve depictions of early English monarchs and royalty were commissioned in the early seventeenth century by the exiled English Bridgettine convent in Lisbon.
+They were painted either by the Spanish artist Francisco Pacheco (1564-1644) or his studio.
+The cartouches are eighteen-century Portuguese and show Franciscan saints.
+As part of the restoration of the Refectory in 2019, a highly decorated board was subsequently inserted in the fireplace.
+It depicts the College coat of arms surrounded by the motto of Archbishop Ilsley, who was the rector of Oscott (1890-96), and the coats of arms of four saintly men connected to Oscott (clockwise from top left): St John Henry Newman, Bl.
+Dominic Barberi, Fr Andrew Bromwich, and Ven.
+Ignatius Spencer.
 The painting of The Last Supper is by an unknown artist, probably dating from the seventeenth century.
 The wooden carvings of the Virgin and Child and Sts Peter and Paul are late medieval and from northern Europe.

 Above the main staircase hangs the painting of the Assumption of the Virgin Mary by the seventeenth century artist Gaspar de Crayer, a gift of Henry Weedall in the 1850s.